 Emily: I only own one pair of Emily-315 booties and they fit well and are very easy to walk in (being a very small platform).
 My main complaint about them is their stiffness.
 The shoes can be very painful to wear for extended periods, not because it is too tight or ill-fitting but because the shape of the shoe either stays stiff or creases.
 There is also the matter of noticeable creasing on the front of the boot from repeated wear.
 It’s nothing too terrible but it has made me wear them less than I was wearing them before.
 I bought them in a Womens size 11 and I don’t think sizing up is necessary.

-Ranger: If I had one wish, (after wishing to have a dinner date with Darby Allin), it would be to have Demonia make 100 different pairs of Ranger ankle boots in the whole visible color spectrum.
+Ranger: If I had one wish, it would be to have 100 different pairs of Ranger ankle boots in the entire visible light spectrum.
 These shoes are my favorite fit out of all the Demonia boots I own.
 The sole is nice and wide, making zipping and re-lacing easier and usually unnecessary for me- even with my big feet and bigger legs.
 The platform isn’t steep so there’s no ‘sliding’ effect.
 I’d suggest getting them in your regular size as I bought both my pairs in my regular Womens size 11 and had no issues.

 Violet: The Violet shoes are a versatile platform good for a wide range of styles.
 I’ve seen friends use them in Lolita coordinates, Goth outfits, and other alternative looks.
 I only own one pair- the Violet-45 style in baby pink and I absolutely adore these shoes.
 The platform is a thick, rounded brick shape.
 (Kind of like a rocking style!)
 This style has multiple straps and three bows that give it a sweet, dollish look, especially in the pink colorway.
 (It also comes in white and black).
 I sized up to a Womens size 12, not out of concern for fit but because my regular size of 11 was sold out at the time and I was desperate to get my hands on them.
 Oddly enough, the fit was comfortable and not at all wobbly or loose.
 If I ever pick up a second pair of violets, I will likely size up again.